Anta18/inventory-mate/README.md

 - **Statistics Dashboard**
   - View detailed statistics of overall inventory or specific godowns, subgodowns, brands and categories.
   - Visual representations to aid in data-driven decision-making.

+-**Design**
+  -Every component contains smooth animations
+  -A custom sleek and curved scrollbar has been implemented instead of the browser default.
+  -Every page has been optimized for all screen sizes

 ## Technologies Used